 How to Split Wood with an Axe

 You split wood by preparing a splitting area (a classic approach is to use a level tree stump or larger piece of wood as a raised base, so that you don’t bury your axe or maul in the ground).
-Then you raise your wood splitting axe over your head and, when bringing it down, drop your knees slightly and pull back with your hips (or, put another way, stick your butt out).
+Then you raise your wood chopping axe over your head and, when bringing it down, drop your knees slightly and pull back with your hips (or, put another way, stick your butt out).
 This adds force to your swing and makes splitting easier, as you don’t bend your back so much.
 In fact, keeping as straight a back as possible is key to saving it from a lot of soreness or pain.

 Firewood and Dry Wood

 Dry wood is easier to split, in general, than green wood.
-That’s because the drying process allows mini-cracks to open up, with the fibres holding the wood together weakening their hold.
+That’s because the drying process allows mini-cracks to open up, with the fibres holding the wood together, weakening their hold.

 Green Wood and Timbers